 Within the grocery store or similar outlet, most arrangements are not made to order.
 They are typically constructed and then displayed on shelves for customers to purchase.
 Internet floral companies also mass produce creations that are viewed by online consumers and then sent to the recipient or outsourced to local florists for delivery.

-If you are interested in this field, please see our list for the best Online Schools for Floral Design programs.
+If you are interested in becoming a florist, please see our list for the Best Online Schools for Florist/Floral Designer programs.